-Preheat oven to 350 degrees Fahrenheit.
+Preheat the oven to 350 degrees Fahrenheit.
 Cover the entire top and sides of a baking sheet with heavy-duty aluminum foil.
+See notes.

 To a small bowl add the fresh breadcrumbs, eggs, Worcestershire sauce and beef broth.
 Mix gently.
 Let the breadcrumbs soak for 5 minutes.

-Get a bowl big enough for the ground beef and breadcrumb mixture.
-Add the ground beef to the bowl with all the seasonings, salt and pepper.
+Use a bowl big enough for the ground beef and breadcrumb mixture.
+Add the ground beef to the bowl with all the seasonings, salt, and pepper.
 Add the breadcrumb mixture, onions and garlic and gently mix.
-I used plastic gloves to mix.
-You can use a fork if you like.
-Do not mash or overdo with mixing or the beef may get tough.

 Bake for 45-55 minutes or until the temperature on your meat thermometer reads 165 degrees Fahrenheit.
-Add the rest of the ketchup and serve with mashed potatoes and vegetables.
+Cover the meatloaf with the remaining ketchup glaze and serve with mashed potatoes and vegetables.

 - Do not overmanipulate the ground beef.
 Gently mix the ground beef into the seasonings and breadcrumb mixture.